divblox/divblox.github.io/advanced-training-exercise.md

 -   LastName
 -   ProfilePicturePath

-Again, we will look at each of the 5 components individually.
-Similarly to the previous section, we will not discuss the component.css and component.json files, as we will not change them for now.
+Again, we will look at each of the 5 components individually (omitting the unchanged .css and .json files).

 Looking at the HTML that is generated by the component builder, we see that there isn't really anything we want to change.
 The HTML file gives us a template for the structure or the component, including pagination and search functionality.
 The only thing we do add is a heading describing the component purpose.